dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 2. bound mcp mode, where you walk to a napp that you have bound by tunneling thru the root mcp server
 3. napp mcp mode, where during the course of napp execution, and executing napp uses the mcp protocol to talk to another napp, or to an external mcp service

+the purpose of keeping all these modes the same, is so that inside a napp should be no different to being outside, allowing for lossless simulation, and to insert intelligence at any point in the call chain.

 The important thing to remember to model is the trigger that causes the mcp client to start in the first place - this is implied in normal usage, but for us, a tool call provides this intention.

+we can subscribe to resources to be told when they changed if we want .